dominikduda/the_dd_loopback/README.md

 ## Additionall instructions for Ubuntu 20:

-If dropdown menu does not work install Argos from [this fork](https://github.com/rammie/argos/tree/gnome-3.36)
+If dropdown menu does not work, install Argos from [this fork](https://github.com/rammie/argos/tree/gnome-3.36)
 1. Clone the repo
 2. `git checkout gnome-3.36`
 3. `cd catalog_created_by_clone`